m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

-    - bits: just use bits; it makes the filter smaller; useful for tables which do not delete very many rows over time; note that replacing/updating a row does not mean deleting because the key remains the same
+    - bits: just use bits; it makes the filter smaller; useful for tables which do not delete very many rows over time; note that for the primary index replacing and updating rows does not mean deleting because the key remains the same; however, for secondary indexes using other columns than the primary key columns, those will possibly have problems with updates

-    - counters: use one byte per entry which gets increased when a match is found and decreases when we remove a row; useful for tables where many rows get deleted all the time
+    - counters: use one byte per entry which gets increased when a match is found and decreased when we remove a row; useful for tables where many rows get deleted all the time (the decrement is not performed if the counter is at 255)

 ### Free Block (`FREE`)